teamniteo/handbook/support.md

 ### Submit Statuses

 Regular replies are always ‘Submit as Closed’.
 If there is still something you need to do after replying (like reporting a bug and getting back to the user with a solution), select ‘Submit as Pending’.
+Put as note any action done/being done or a link to an opened GitHub issue for easy reference.

 ### Spam Emails